AnthonyKim89/react-ui/docs/APPS.md

 Every UI app may expect to get the following input props:

 * `assetId` - `number`
-* `data` - An app-specific Immutable.js data structure of the latest data from the app's subscription.
+* `data` - An Immutable.js Map of the latest data from the app's subscriptions.
+There will be a key in the Map for each of the subscriptions that the app makes, as defined in the app's `constants.js` (as soons as data has been received - it will be `undefined` before that!)
 * `size` - {`Size.SMALL`, `Size.MEDIUM`, `Size.LARGE`, `Size.XLARGE`} - the size the app is currently occupying in the grid.
 Can be used for responsive rendering.
 * `widthCols` - number - the current number of columns the app is occuping in the widget grid.
 Apps *should* use `size` for their responsive rendering istead of `widthCols`, but `widthCols` can be useful to react to resizing using `componentWillReceiveProps`.
 * The current values of any *app settings* supported by the app will be received as props as well.
 (See below).